 5 – Altitude Issues

 Most people don’t think about this, but the altitude can have an impact on how your muffins are going to turn out.
-This means that baking muffins in a high-altitude environment such as Denver will be different from baking in a low-altitude location.
+This means that baking them in a high-altitude environment such as Denver will be different from baking in a low-altitude location.

 Most recipes are written to give you good results when baked at sea level.
-If you’re baking above sea level, then some adjustments might be required to get the best results.
+If you’re baking above sea level, some adjustments might be required to get the best results.

-Sometimes it might be prudent to make subtle adjustments to the amount of flour being used in your muffins to compensate for the altitude differences.
+Sometimes it might be important to make subtle adjustments to the amount of flour being used in your muffins to compensate for the altitude differences.
 Temperature changes can also help you to get better results.

 It might be wise to search for a specific recipe for muffins that are baked at a high altitude if you live in a high altitude location.
 This can ensure that you get things right and you’ll be more likely to have muffins that turn out moist.